 Healthy New Year: Tips from Minnesota Oncology’s Nutrition Therapy Team

-by Minnesota Oncology’s nutrition therapy team: Heidi Ganzer, MS, RD, CSO, LD; Dianne Piepenburg, MS, RD, CSO, LD; and Tracie Swearingen, RD, CSO, LD
+by Minnesota Oncology’s nutrition therapy team: Sarah Barts, MA, RD, CSO, LD; Angela Stephens RD, CSO, LD; and Tracie Swearingen, RD, CSO, LD

 Shop wisely.
 Never, ever go grocery shopping on an empty stomach!
 Always have a plan and a list.
 Always look at the food labels.
 What is the correct portion size?

 Plan ahead.
 Always have a plan.
 Know what you are going to be eating for at least the next one to two days.
 Not having a plan may lead to poorer food choices (often more calorie laden).
-Great websites that can help with menu planning are American Institute for Cancer Research, Epicurious, The Scramble (fee for subscription but all items are 30 minutes or less).
+The American Institute for Cancer Research offers helpful guides to help with menu planning.

 Drink water.
 Don’t drink your calories (regular soda, sweet coffee drinks, alcohol, etc.).
 Not drinking enough water can slow your metabolism.